-2.2.4.
-RS-232 Serial Port Connections
+2.4.
+RS-232 SERIAL PORT CONNECTIONS

 The COM port signals are standard RS-232 with no hardware flow control.
 The directions of the signals are indicated in Table 2-1.
 The RS-232 port on the AUDIO AND AUX I/O connector is used for data logging of the status and fault conditions.
 Connect this port to a COM port on your PC running a terminal application such as Windows HyperTerminal.
 Configure the port to 57600 baud, 8 bits, no parity, 2 stop bits and no flow control.
-For more information about configuring the data logging output see section 7.10.2.

-2.3.
+2.5.
 INSTALLING THE BULKHEAD BREAKOUT PANEL

 The 7760AVM-BHP Bulkhead breakout panel is an accessory that provides you with a convenient way of connecting the audio and GPIO signals into the HD DB-15 connectors on the rear of the modules.
 This panel occupies 1.5 rack units of rack space and is designed for mounting at the rear of your rack panel.
-The breakout panel can be used to connect up to ten AVM modules.
-Each of the ten sets of connectors on the breakout panel is fitted with two BNCs for AES audio in or out, two six position terminal strips for the 4 channels of analog audio, and one six position terminal strip for the GPIO and RS-232 signals.
+The breakout panel can be used to connect up to ten 7760AVM2 modules.
+Each of the ten sets of connectors on the breakout panel is fitted with two BNCs for AES audio out, two six position terminal strips for the 4 channels of analog audio, and one six position terminal strip for the GPIO and RS-232 signals.
 Figure 2-4 shows one section of the breakout panel.
 On the rear of the breakout panels are ten female HD DB-15 connectors.

-To connect the AVM module to the breakout panel, connect the 15 pin extender cables supplied with the breakout panel between the AUDIO AND AUX I/O connector on the rear of the AVM module and the appropriate D connector on the breakout panel.
+To connect the 7760AVM2 module to the breakout panel, connect the 15 pin extender cables supplied with the breakout panel between the AUDIO AND AUX I/O connector on the rear of the 7760AVM2 module and the appropriate D connector on the breakout panel.
 Make sure that you secure the connectors with the screws supplied.
 The audio and aux. cables can be secured into the removable portion of the terminal strips using a small screwdriver.
 The removable part of the terminal strip is then inserted into the breakout panel and secured using the two hold-down screws.